 The diseases associated with old age will pose an ever greater challenge for society in the future.
 The Institute of Medical Engineering (IMETUM) is working on technologies for the treatment of these diseases.
 Medical engineering combines the discipline of medicine with engineering and the natural sciences.
 The work of IMETUM includes the development of navigational aids for complicated operations, intelligent implants and methods for the early detection of tumors.
 Institute of Medical Engineering (IMETUM)

 Catalysts are used to save energy and resources in chemical reactions.
 They are leading the way for “green technologies”.
 Without catalysts, industrial chemistry would not be economically viable.
 The TUM Catalysis Research Center explores new reaction and synthesis paths, investigates reaction mechanisms and works closely with international partners from the worlds of science and industry.
-TUM’s catalysis research is built on the work of Noble Prize Winner Ernst Otto Fischer
+TUM’s catalysis research is built on the work of Noble laureate Ernst Otto Fischer.
+TUM Catalysis Research Center

 The work of the Hans Eisenmann-Zentrum for Agricultural Science in Weihenstephan builds a bridge between basic agricultural research and practical applications of that research.
 From plants and animals through soil and water to ecology and economics, the research extends from molecular and cellular level to practical field experiments.
 This central institute provides a network for all of TUM’s chairs and institutions with an interest in agricultural science.
 It is also an important contact for the agricultural industry.
 Hans Eisenmann-Zentrum for Agricultural Science